Why Epcot in Disney World Is a Hidden Gem Beneath a Large Glowing Sphere

 photo: @bizzyrunninganddizn

 In addition to the shops inside the countries around the world, Epcot has the Creations Shop.
 One of the largest Disney merchandise shops on property.
-You can also visit Club Cool where you can try small free samples of soft drinks from around the globe (look out for that Beverly).
+You can also visit Club Cool.
+There, you can try small free samples of soft drinks from around the globe.
+Look out for that Beverly.

 Try soft drinks from around the World at Club Cool including the infamous Beverly!